phyloLearn/ML4Phylo/README.md

         - sequences &rarr; Store any models gotten from training the model with sequences.
         - typing_data &rarr; Store any models gotten from training the model with typing data.

+This folder structure is used for the data generated by both Seq-Gen and SimBac.
+The training folder is divided into two parts: one for each dataset generator.

 ## Prediction folders
-In \testdata\dataset\predictions there are some folders you can use to store any values gotten from any operations necessary to predict the phylogenetic trees:
+In \testdata\predictions there are some folders you can use to store any values gotten from any operations necessary to predict the phylogenetic trees:

-- \testdata\dataset\predictions
+- \testdata\predictions
     - alignments &rarr; Store any .fasta files of sequence alignments;
     - typing_data &rarr; Store any .txt files of typing data;
     - trees: